keu/docs/software/support.md

     Examples:

-    - The Scheduler is not heartbeating, and restarting didn't fix the issue.
+    - The scheduler is not heartbeating, and restarting didn't fix the issue.
     - All Celery workers are offline.
     - Kubernetes pod executors are not starting.
-    - There are extended periods of `503` errors that are not solved by allocating more resources to the Webserver.
+    - There are extended periods of `503` errors that are not solved by allocating more resources to the webserver.
     - There is an Astronomer outage, such as downtime in the Astronomer Docker Registry.

 - **P2:** Some major functionality of Astronomer/Astronomer-owned Airflow is severely impaired, but you are still able to run essential DAGs.

     Examples:

-    - The Airflow Webserver is unavailable.
+    - The Airflow webserver is unavailable.
     - You are unable to deploy code to your Deployment, but existing DAGs and tasks are running as expected.
     - Task logs are missing in the Airflow UI.